Classical Multidimensional Scaling on Metric Measure Spaces: Stability of Generalized cMDS

 \begin{theorem}[stability of generalized cMDS] For any $\mX=(X,d_X,\mu_X),\mY=(Y,d_Y,\mu_Y)\in\mw$ satisfying the Lebesgue differentiability property, we have

 \end{theorem}

-\begin{remark}[stability and traceability] We emphasize that Theorem \ref{thm:stability} does not require the traceability of $\cmdsop_\mX$ and $\cmdsop_\mY$.
+\begin{remark}[high level overview of the proof of Theorem \ref{thm:stability}] We emphasize that Theorem \ref{thm:stability} does not require the traceability of $\cmdsop_\mX$ and $\cmdsop_\mY$.
 The proof takes place purely at the level of kernel spaces, in other words: the cMDS embeddings into $\ell^2$ are not necessary.